Facts that you might not know about Baylor students

 What’s All the Buzz About?

 Events and programs that shine a light on our diverse community are not new at Baylor.
 But an entire week-long, deep dive into many of the enriching facets of the Baylor community?
 That is new!!
-Gear up for an exciting week-long initiative entitled Know Your Neighbor Week during the week of November 8.
+Gear up for an exciting week-long initiative entitled Know Your Neighbor Week Saturday, November 5 to Thursday, November 10.
 Be ready to get curious about your neighbors, where they come from, what their Baylor experience is like, how you might be a good neighbor, and how they enrich our lives and the Baylor community.

 Did you know?